j89livingston/Credit_Risk_Analysis/README.md

 ___
 ## <b>Summary</b>

-The randomoversampling, SMOTE, ClusterCentoids, and SMOTEENN did not
+The randomoversampling, SMOTE, ClusterCentoids, and SMOTEENN did not perform well enough for a credit risk environment.
+The undersampling, oversampling and a combination all performed between 55%-66%.
+This is too low and inconsistent to be used.
+The Balance Random Forest Classifier could be usable, running at a Balance Accuracy Score of 79%.
+The best Classifier would be the Easy Ensemble Adaboost classifier, running with a balance score of 93% and 0.99 precision.